nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 4. FAQ

-###General:<br>
+###4.1 General:<br>

 **Q**: Do I need to save manually?<br>
 **A**: Data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.<br><br>
+There is no need to save manually.<br>

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install sTask in the other computer by following the steps in Getting Started, and replace the newly created data file with your existing one.<br><br>
+**A**: Install sTask in the other computer by following the steps in Getting Started, and replace the newly created data file with your existing one.<br>

 **Q**: Can sTask integrate with my Google Calendar?<br>
 **A**: Currently, sTask is not able to synchronise your data with Google Calendar, as our application is optimised to work without an internet connection.
-However, we will be looking at implementing this as an optional feature in the near future, so be sure to keep a lookout for our future updates!<br><br>
+However, we will be looking at implementing this as an optional feature in the near future, so be sure to keep a lookout for our future updates!<br>

 **Q**: Will the status of my tasks get updated in real time?<br>
-**A**: Currently, sTask only updates the statuses of your tasks when an action is made.<br><br>
+**A**: Currently, sTask only updates the statuses of your tasks when an action is made.<br>

-###Commands:<br>
+###4.2 Commands:<br>

 **Q**: Can I convert a To Do task to a deadline without deleting and adding it again?<br>
-**A**: You can use the edit command to add a date to your To Do task and it will be accepted as a deadline.<br><br>
+**A**: You can use the edit command to add a date to your To Do task and it will be accepted as a deadline.<br>

 **Q**: Can I remove any of the fields in a specific task?<br>
 **A**: You can use the edit command and just specify the field without any data and it will remove the corresponding the field.
-For example, to remove the description of the task at index A1, just type "edit A1 d/".<br><br>
+For example, to remove the description of the task at index A1, just type "edit A1 d/".<br>

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous sTask.<br><br>
+       the file that contains the data of your previous sTask.<br>

-If you have any further enquiries, drop us an email at sTask@sTask.com.sg!
+If you have any further enquiries, drop us an email at sTask@sTask.com.sg!<br><br>

 ## 5. Command Summary